 The Thomson logo has a secret.
 The emblem contains an encrypted message about the great people who founded the brand.
-The sign tells of partnership and the connection between different branches of the conglomerate.
+The sign signifies partnership and the connection among the conglomerate’s different branches.

 Meaning and History

-Despite multiple relocations, mergers, and name changes, until 2011, the French division maintained an unchanging constancy to its logo for over 100 years until new owners ceased the brand’s production.
-The first use of the Thomson brand dates back to 1925, when the first logo likely appeared.
+Despite multiple relocations, mergers, and name changes, the French division maintained a consistent logo for over 100 years until the brand’s new owners ceased production.
+The Thomson brand dates back to 1925, when the first logo likely appeared.
 There were several minor modifications to the sign, but the combination of the first letters remained the hallmark of each emblem.

 What is Thomson?